prashant-gaur/json-getopt-example/readme.txt

 About
 =============
-This is a simple application to demo json parsing.
+This is a simple application to demo json parsingand how to utlise getopt to read commandline options.

 Build